tea2x/quantum-purse-key-vault/README.npm.md

   has_master_seed(): Promise<boolean>;
   /**
    * Generates master seed for your wallet, encrypts it with the provided password, and stores it in IndexedDB.
+   * Throw if the master seed already exists.
    *
    * **Parameters**:
    * - `password: Uint8Array` - The password used to encrypt the generated master seed.